GiacomoDR25/OpenIMUs/README.md

 sit_range = 100:1500
 adduction_r_range = 1740:1920

-see the Data_Structure folder fpr the example.
+see the Data_Structure folder for the example.

 5) Calibration <-OpenIMUs_FC_Mx: